About this project

 Our director is Chémi Pérez , who is also a documentary filmmaker and journalist.
 After making several independent documentaries in Mexico, Guatemala and Argentina, he worked at PlayGround magazine as a video editor.
 He studied a master's degree in contemporary film at the Pompeu Fabra University in Barcelona and now he is pursuing a master's degree in filmmaking in Los Angeles thanks to a Fulbright scholarship.
 His latest fiction shorts are L.A.
 Kelly (2019) and The Last Equinox (2019), which are about to be premiered at film festivals.

-Maya Riquelme is our cinematographer, film director and university professor from Ciudad del Este (Paraguay).
+Maya Riquelme is our cinematographer.
+She is also film director and university professor from Ciudad del Este (Paraguay).
 She has just shot her thesis La Pandilla de San Antonio in her hometown and is still ready to take on the world.
 She is finishing her Master in Film at the New York Film Academy, also thanks to a Fulbright scholarship.

 Joel Cazorla is our creative producer and journalist.
 He currently works with La Opinion, the most widely circulated Spanish language outlet in the US, covering national politics and immigration.
 His past as a documentary maker also took him to Mexico, Argentina, Madrid and Barcelona.